TCC has five campuses located in Fort Worth, Arlington and Hurst.

 Other sites include the TCC Opportunity Center, TCC Corporate Training Center Alliance Texas and several learning centers.

-We are the sixth largest college or university in Texas, in terms of enrollment.
+We are the seventh-largest college or university in Texas, in terms of enrollment.

 continuing professional education, corporate services, college and career readiness